encedo/notify-service/doc/_health.md

 }
 ```

-> In this case, HEM is marked as stolen and remote action 'wipeout' should be perform:
+> In this case, HEM is marked as stolen and remote action 'wipeout' should be performed:

 ```json
 {